LNPI-Lab/gmlt/README.md

 1. **Read Instructions**: The test begins with clear instructions on how to complete the task
 2. **Complete Trials**: Navigate through 5 consecutive trials, learning the maze path
 3. **Feedback**: Visual feedback (green for correct, red for incorrect) helps guide performance
-4. **View Results**: After completing all trials, view detailed performance metrics
+4. **View Results**: After completing all trials, view detailed performance metrics and receive an automatic download of results data

 ### Latest Version Highlights

 - New session-specific paths while keeping the same route across the five trials in a session
 - Timer now aligns with actual task engagement (starts at first tile, ends at goal)
 - Correct-backtracking feedback is rendered in green to differentiate from errors
+- Automatic data download: Results are automatically saved to the Downloads folder upon session completion

 ## Configuration